DolevPeretz/CloudZone/README.md

 - **CloudWatch Logs** enabled on all Lambdas & Step Functions
 - **Metrics & Alarms** configured for API Gateway & Lambda errors
 - **Structured logging** (JSON format) in application code

----

-## Known Limitations

-- Authentication is API Key only (no IAM/OAuth/JWT)
-- Deployment scripts are manual (no CI/CD pipeline yet)
-- Workflow is simplified (validate → insert/log only)
-- No automated integration tests, only unit tests for Lambdas

----

 ## Repository Structure